Azure/autorest.powershell/docs/default-directory-layout.md

 ### /test
 Contains tests for the cmdlets.
 By default, it contains an example pester test and a httpipelinemock.ps1 script.

+### /UX
+Contains metadata files for portal UX.
+Portal use these to display the usage of cmdlet for the resource in portal page.

 ### /node_modules
 Contains the packages from which the projects depend on.